 Sleep Study: What to Expect

 Sleep disorders can be very frustrating, not to mention hazardous to your health.
-Throughout CHI Franciscan, our experienced sleep medicine specialists can treat all types of sleep disorders to help you sleep and stay well.
+Throughout Virginia Mason Franciscan Health, our experienced sleep medicine specialists can treat all types of sleep disorders to help you sleep and stay well.

-Your primary care physician or a sleep specialist will evaluate your medical history and sleep symptoms, and may even talk to your sleep partner about problems during your sleep.
-Your physician can refer you to our sleep disorders centers for further evaluation.
-If you do not have a physician, contact a sleep center near you.
+Your primary care provider or a sleep specialist will evaluate your medical history and sleep symptoms, and may even talk to your sleep partner about problems during your sleep.
+Your provider can refer you to our sleep disorders centers for further evaluation.
+If you do not have a provider, contact a sleep center near you.

 Step 2: Give the sleep center details for evaluation